Prev: Next: Up: Service[Contents][Index]

 See Table 9.2, for a detailed discussion of options and their effect on matching.

 This statement is provided to facilitate handling of virtual hosts.
-See Service selection, for details.
+See Service Selection, for details.

 Service Conditional: Path [options] "pattern"